A patient walks on a stress test treadmill to check his heart's functioning.

-During these tests, your heart is monitored using images or through dime-sized electrodes attached to your chest, arms, or legs.
-You may be asked to breathe into a special tube during the test.
-This will allow your doctor to see how well you're breathing.
+During these tests, the heart is monitored using images or through dime-sized electrodes attached to the chest, arms, or legs.
+The subjectmay be asked to breathe into a special tube during the test.
+This allowa the doctor to see how well the subject is breathing.

-You may have arthritis or another medical problem that prevents you from exercising during a stress test.
-If so, your doctor can give you a medicine that makes your heart work harder, as it would if you were exercising.
+A patient may have arthritis or another medical problem that prevents them from exercising during a stress test.
+If so,the doctor may administer a medicine that makes the heart work harder, as it would during exercise.
 This is called a pharmacological stress test.

 CAD occurs when the arteries that supply blood to the heart muscle (the coronary arteries) become hardened and narrowed with a material called plaque.
 Plaque is made up of fat, cholesterol, calcium, and other substances found in the blood.
 Plaque builds up on the insides of the arteries, narrowing them and restricting blood flow to your heart.

 You may not have any signs or symptoms of CAD when your heart is at rest.
 But when your heart has to work harder during exercise, it needs more blood and oxygen, and narrowed arteries aren't able to supply enough blood for your heart to work well.
 Thus, the signs and symptoms may occur only during exercise.